GrzybDev/NorthlightTools/README.md

   - List-files: List all files contained in a package.

 - **String Table Tools (`string-table`)**:
-  Enables conversion between `string_table.bin` and editable formats (XML, JSON, CSV, PO), and re-importing translations.
+  Enables conversion between `string_table.bin` and editable formats (XLIFF, XLIFF2, CSV, PO), and re-importing translations.
-  - Export: Convert `string_table.bin` to XML, JSON, CSV, or PO for translation.
+  - Export: Convert `string_table.bin` to XLIFF (.xliff), XLIFF2 (.xlf), CSV, or PO for translation.
   - Import: Generate a new `string_table.bin` from a translated file.
   - Flexible handling of missing translations with the `--missing-strings` option.